amiraElmergawy/ECommerce-REST-API/README.md

   cd ECommerce-REST-API
 ```

-- Create db user and set the username and password values in the persistence.xml
+- Create db user and set the username and password values in the persistence.xml.
-- Create db named e-commerce in your MySql Server
+- Create db named ecommerce in your MySql Server.
-- Run your tomcat apache server and then change the configuration of tomcat in pom.xml
+- Run your tomcat apache server and then change the configuration of tomcat in pom.xml.
-- Deploy the application using the following maven command
+- Finally, deploy the application using the following maven command.

 ```bash